 So why didn’t you fizzle out like the others?

 I would say I'm super organized, dedicated, professional and polite, but also you can't be a robot.
 I've seen other interns who sit there quietly the whole day.
 I was immediately so warm.
 I'm just like that naturally, I'm a really outgoing person.

 I wanted to make them feel immediately, which I think I did, that I'm a person too and I'm here because I love it and I love the people in this industry.

 There are.
 You can't be too much.
 There's a fine line between being outgoing and being obnoxious.

 How do you judge that line?

 Don't be all over the place.
 Nothing too personal.
 It does take time.
-Now obviously I'm much more comfortable with them, and we joke about things, and Patti will kiss me every time I see her and whatever, things like that.
+Now obviously I'm much more comfortable with them, and we joke about things.

-Sort of like work is first, be professional but when there's downtime, you can try and get to know them a little bit.
+Sort of like work comes first, be professional, but when there's downtime, you can try and get to know them a little bit.
 It also completely depends on the place, you have to match the energy.